danmayer/s3_image_converter/README.md

 * `docker login`
 * `docker push danmayer/clojure-image-mapper`

-How to make your dockerfile wrap this one with your credentials and do something useful, like say run the converter every 5min in a cron.
+How to make your `Dockerfile` wrap this one with your credentials and do something useful, like say run the converter every 5min in a cron.

 ```